1 in 5 Canadians struggle with insomnia.

 It doesn’t have to be that way.

-CBT-I is effective, and I know you can end your struggle with sleep.
+The combined approach of CBT-I together with ACT is effective, and I know you can end your struggle with sleep.

-If you’re ready to see how CBT-I can help you, or even if you’re still unsure, let’s talk.
+If you’re ready to see how this approach can help you, or even if you’re still unsure, let’s talk.

-I offer free 20 minute phone consultations so we can discuss your sleep concerns and see if CBT-I is indeed the best treatment choice for you.
+I offer free 20 minute phone consultations so we can discuss your sleep concerns and discuss if this is indeed the best treatment choice for you.

 After that, my fees are as follows: